saynegrojas/task-manager/README.md

 To use this application:

-1. Navigate to the root directory of the project.
-2. Start the development server using `npm run dev`.
+1. Start the development server using `npm run dev`.
-3. Open your browser and go to [http://localhost:5173](http://localhost:5173).
+2. Open your browser and go to [http://localhost:5173](http://localhost:5173).

 You can interact with the app by:
 - Creating new tasks using the input field.